J-Mikolajczyk/Momentum/README.md

 - Add exercises to each day
 - Track detailed sets: reps, weight, and more
 - Responsive UI built with Tailwind CSS
 ---
+## ☁️ Deployment Platforms

+- Render for Backend (via Dockerfile)
+- Netlify for Frontend

+---